Sudarshan Shetty: Works

 In 2005, Shetty had a show called ‘Party is Elsewhere’, which was conceived for an anniversary party for a gallery space in a building that had been gutted by fire prior to the date.
 The relentless beating of two wooden hammers on two large tables with 365 empty wine glasses kept one in a state of constant alarm.
-There was violence that the noise and the fragility of the wine glasses created.
+There was violence in the noise and the fragility of the wine glasses was created.
 A neon sign in cursive writing cryptically announced: Party is Elsewhere.